 Phil Bennion MEP: Monitoring situation.
 Contact

-Baroness Ludford MEP (Liberal Democracts) Contact
+Baroness Ludford MEP (Liberal Democracts): Contact (page since removed)

 Brian Simpson MEP (Labour): says there is no evidence e-cigarettes help quit smoking.